druzmieres/install-elastic/README.md

 # install-elastic
-These are scripts to install and run Elasticsearch and Cerebro 0.7.2 (github.com/lmenezes/cerebro) on Ubuntu 16.04.3 LTS as services.
+These are scripts to install, configure and run Elasticsearch and Cerebro 0.7.2 (github.com/lmenezes/cerebro) on Ubuntu 16.04.3 LTS as services.
 The scripts allow these applications to automatically run on bootup.

 To run them, execute:<br>
 ```